rosenkr/android-app-2/README.md

 The idea of the app is to tap a fairly untapped and growing market by taking advantage of the recent gamblifying of the stock market which was otherwise historically seen as something serious and separable from old fashioned gambling.
 Since Covid and the QE that followed, young people with extra cash sitting at home found their way to leveraged stock market instruments that track underlying assets.
 This trading is effectively filling the role of gambling for many, under the guise of skill.

-The app aims to game-ify trading (the meaning of this term is yet to be explored in the apps context, but it should be something that is opposite of the boring flows and UI's of banking/trading apps that exist today: Avanza, Nordnet, etc. These are not mobile-friendly is my subjective meaning.)
+The app aims to game-ify trading (the meaning of this term is yet to be explored in the apps context, but it should be something that is opposite of the boring flows and UI's of banking/trading apps that exist today: Avanza, Nordnet, etc. These have only recently managed to make their apps modern.)

 For example, they do not take advantange of mobile multi-touch which surely could be used to speeden up trades on the phone, instead of requiring to fill out forms which is slow on mobile.
 Another interesting idea is to add the possibility to trade by interacting with a graph directly.
 Furthermore, typical apps I have used do not implement ways to set stop losses for some regular instruments such as warrants, although you can set stop-losses for the underlying assets.
 This app aims to rectify such lacking functionalities.